 Risk of heart disease and diabetes

-There may be an increased risk of developing heart disease or diabetes when taking Zoladex.
-However, the benefits of hormonal treatment generally outweigh the possible risks.
+There may be an increased risk of developing heart disease or diabetes when taking goserelin.
+But, the benefits of hormonal treatment generally outweigh the possible risks.
 You can talk to your specialist about the possible risks and benefits in your situation.
 Eating a healthy diet, not smoking, staying within the recommended limits for alcohol, keeping to a healthy weight and being physically active can help reduce your risk.

 Always let your doctor or nurse know about any side effects you have.
 There are usually ways in which they can be controlled or improved.